 UK Snowspnorts Level 4 Development Coach and Level 2 Performance Coach, PSIA Level 3

-With a 50 FIS point profile across three Alpine disciplines and a recent career in professional road cycling, Brad rejoins us as a full time coach this summer going into the 2017 season.
+With a 50 FIS point profile across three Alpine disciplines and a recent career in professional road cycling, Brad joined us in 2016 and continues to be a key member of the coaching team.

 Dave Tee has been in the England Alpine Team from 2008 to 2009.
 He has a range of instructing and coaching qualifications, including BASI Level 3, UKCP Alpine Coach Level 3, Mountain Safety Level 3 and IVSI.

 Head of maths is Ailsa Whitelaw, our resident astrophysicist now returning for her third season.
 Ailsa has three years teaching experience in Scotland and is currently spending her summers in New Zealand, following the snow.
 Ailsa also doubles up as an expert start referee at our home races.